hkellaway/HNKGooglePlacesAutocomplete/README.md

 * Create a new Project
 * Turn on the Places API
 * Find your API key on your Project's API Credentials

+### CoreLocation Framework

+HNKGooglePlacesAutocomplete makes use of the `CoreLocation` framework.
+Make sure this framework is added in your Xcode settings.

 ## Classes